 The Plant is a regulated municipal electric utility located in Taunton, Massachusetts.
-The Plant is a component unit of the City of Taunton, Massachusetts, and produces, purchases and distributes electricity to approximately 37,000 customers in the City of Taunton and the surrounding areas.
-The Plant also operates an internet access business unit and provides services to approximately 460 customers.
+The Plant is a component unit of the City of Taunton, Massachusetts, and produces, purchases and distributes electricity to approximately 38,000 customers in the City of Taunton and the surrounding areas.